Nissan Micra: Latin NCAP

+ANCAP

 Facelift

 The 2013 facelift of the Micra was unveiled at the 2013 Frankfurt Motor Show.
 Changes to the Nissan Micra include new exterior styling front and rear (new grille with Nissan badge 'held' within a chromed extended V-shaped motif, new bonnet, wings, headlamps and front bumper; front fog lamps and chrome surround, a new bumper, new LED tail lamps and a new infill panel at the bottom of the tailgate), new 15-inch alloy wheel design (optional machine-finished 16-inch alloy wheels), instrument graphics ahead of the driver have been improved for greater clarity, a new centre console with restyled air vents, gloss black finish on the centre console, a silver look to the gear selector finisher, textured door armrests, new seat and door pad fabrics.

 Second facelift

 For the 2021 model year, the second restyling of the March was introduced in Mexico on 29 January 2021, and other Latin American markets afterwards.
 Changes include a redesigned front and rear styling, updated LED headlamps and taillamps, updated wheel design, and a revised interior design.
 For the Mexican market, it received upgraded standard safety features including ABS, EBD, 5 seatbelts, and 6 airbags.
 It is offered on the Sense, Advance, and Exclusive trim lines.